micro-api/micro-api/README.md

 Micro API is an alternative for [Hydra](http://www.markus-lanthaler.com/hydra/), another specification for Web APIs.
 It is much less prescriptive than Hydra, and is implicit in cases which Hydra is more explicit.
 For example, some differences are:

 - **Collection**: all resources are collections.
 - **Operation**: these are assumed to match HTTP semantics.
-Only `PATCH` requests may have special application-specific operations, using `µ:operate`.
+Only `PATCH` requests may have special application-specific operations, using `operate`.
 - **Templated link**: clients must follow server links and only queries are allowed.
 - **API documentation**: this is expected to contain natural language.